The Bachelor’s Nick & Vanessa Are Taking The Relationship Slow — So Chill About It

 It isn’t the first time Viall has hinted that he and his fiancée weren’t interested in the shot-gun wedding culture that often precedes the final rose ceremony.
 In a number of interviews, the 36-year-old has shared tidbits about how he’s getting to know his new lady.
 Grimaldi also packed up and left her native Montréal to be with Viall in L.A. just a few months ago.

 Had these two lovebirds met outside of the reality TV limelight, their relationship-to-altar timeline seems pretty normal.
-Maybe we all need to chill out with the rumors?
+Maybe we all need to chill out with the rumours?

 Advertisement